Replika Deutsch and the Multilingual Chatbot Revolution: A Tale of Bytes, Bots, and Bavarian Banter

 2. Amazon Alexa: The Virtual Linguist

 Alexa might start the day as your alarm but ends it discussing existential philosophy in fluent German.
 A fish out of water?
-Maybe, but one that’s determined to do well in any language pond you drop it into.
+Maybe, but one that’s determined to flourish in any linguistic pond you drop it into.

 “The expansion of language capabilities in AI isn’t a trend, it’s the subsequent time ahead,” says Sanjay Mehta, a noted AI ethicist based in San Francisco.